Enterprise-CMCS/managed-care-review/services/postgres/README.md

 CMS scans security groups and changes rule sets that are deemed too permissive.
 That means we have to add our IP addresses to what is essentially an allowlist for ssh access to the VM.

 1. Determine your public facing IP address.
 An easy way to do this is to `curl https://ifconfig.me/`
 2. Locate the EC2 instance in the AWS console.
-Click into the security groups.
+Click and go into Security > Security groups.
 3. There should be two security groups attached to the instance, the default and the postgres one.
 Select the postgres security group.
 4. On the `Inbound rules` tab select `Edit inbound rules`
 5. Add a rule for `ssh` with the `source` set to your local IP address with `/32` appended to it (e.g. `1.2.3.4/32`)